-If you only spend a short time near a loud noise, the damage to your ears may not last.
-Your hearing can return after a few hours away from the noise.
-But if you keep spending time around a loud noise, your ears can’t recover and the damage lasts for life.
+The damage to your ears from a short time exposed to loud noise might not last – your hearing might return after a few hours away from that noise.
+But if you keep spending time exposed to loud noise, your ears don’t recover, and the damage lasts for life.

-- Keep the noise level down – remember that devices like mp3 players and car stereos can damage your hearing if turned up too loud.
+- Keep the volume down – remember that devices like phones, speakers and car stereos can damage your hearing if turned up too loud.
 Loud music while wearing headphones can also be detrimental.

 Environmental noise is controlled under the Resource Management Act and local councils are the primary regulator.
-If you’re worried about environmental noise, including specific issues like noisy parties or other neighbourhood noise, contact your local council:
+If you’re worried about environmental noise, including specific issues like noisy parties or other neighbourhood noise, contact your local council.